The Plymouth Harbor Foundation

 Kathryn Angell Carr, Plymouth Harbor, Inc. Trustee

 Kathryn Angell Carr is a member of our corporate board, and is a partner at Shumaker, Loop & Kendrick, LLP where she is Board Certified in Real Estate Law.
 She has been practicing in Sarasota since 1982, with experience in virtually all aspects of the real estate transaction practice.
 Kathryn draws on the knowledge she has gained from developing her law practice concurrent with the development of Sarasota County for more than 30 years.
-Kathryn was born in Mason City Iowa, received a BS degree in Political Science from Iowa State University and earned her law degree from the University of Florida.
-In addition to Plymouth Harbor, Kathryn previously served on several community Boards, including, but not limited to, The Argus Foundation, Animal Rescue Coalition, Sarasota County Arts Council (of counsel) and Sarasota Ballet of Florida.
+Kathryn was born in Mason City, Iowa, received a Bachelor of Science degree in Political Science from Iowa State University and earned her law degree from the University of Florida.
+In addition to Plymouth Harbor, Kathryn previously served on several community boards, including, but not limited to, The Argus Foundation, Animal Rescue Coalition, Sarasota County Arts Council (of counsel) and Sarasota Ballet of Florida.
 She has three stepchildren and six grandchildren.
 When Kathryn is not busy helping clients, she enjoys arts and fishing.

 Janette Albrecht, Resident of Plymouth Harbor